 The basic idea behind the model is: The Flat Earth is a projection of the 3D Globe onto a flat plane.
 What if we project 3D space with Sun, Moon, Planets and Stars onto the Flat Earth Dome in the same manner?
 What is the relation between the bodies on the dome and observers on the flat earth?
-How have I to bend the light from the objects on the dome to the observer to match observations in reality?
+How have I to bend the light from the objects on the dome to the observer to match observations?

 Note that although the Dome itself may be 3D, it only represents a 2D surface.
 Of course applying the known physical laws of light propagation, on the Flat Earth we would see a completely different imgage of reality than we can observe.
 Sun, Moon and Stars on the Dome never go physically below the horizon.
 So you have to invent things like the Flat Earth Perspective, which does not work as needed either.